xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

     </kbd>

 ## Azure DevOps - Setup Service Connection
-Azure DevOps will need a Service Connection for the pipeline task and release gate to connect to xMatters.
+Azure DevOps will need a Service Connection to connect to xMatters.

 #### :point_right: OPTION
 > If you install the [example extension](AzureDevOps/src/xm-extension/README.md) you can use the xMatters connection type.